Marketing digital et expérience client

 Main themes

-Students will undertake a project directly related to the topics covered.
+Students will carry out a project directly related to the topics covered.

 Learning outcomes